telerik/winforms-docs/controls/ribbonbar/simplified-mode/simplified-mode.md

 # Simplified mode

 When the simplified layout is switched on all elements in the RibbonBar are automatically arranged on a single line.
-This aims provide the user with a compact layout which is taking half the heigh of the standard ribbon.
-This functionality can be used with new or existing ribbon bars.
-It automatically changes the items properties in order to fit them on a single line.
+This aims to provide the user with a compact layout which is taking half the height of the standard ribbon.
+This functionality can be used with new or existing ribbon bars ([RichTextEditorRibbonBar]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/ribbon-ui%}), SpreadSheetRibbonBar, and [DiagramRibbonBar]({%slug winforms/diagram/ribbonui%}) are supported out of the box).
+It automatically changes the items' properties in order to fit them on a single line.
 The process can be customized as well.
-If the width is not enought the items are shown in a popup just link in the default ribbon layout.
+If the width is not enough the items are shown in a popup just link in the default ribbon layout.

 ![](images/simplified-mode001.gif)